Desperate parents pleaded with officers to act during Uvalde school shooting, video shows

 Documents released Monday by the school district offer the most detailed look yet at the gunman whose downward spiral began in middle school with a series of suspensions and warnings for harassment and bullying.
 He dropped out of school just months before the shooting.

-Sheriff’s deputies went to the gunman’s home on two consecutive nights just three months before the attack because he was arguing with his mother over Wi-Fi and broken video game equipment after she turned off the internet, county’s records released Tuesday reveal.
+Sheriff’s deputies went to the gunman’s home on two consecutive nights before the attack because he was arguing with his mother over Wi-Fi and broken video game equipment after she turned off the internet, according to county records released Tuesday.

 Adriana Reyes said her son never hit her but told deputies she was scared of him and needed help, a report said.
 Ramos’ grandmother picked him up one night, and deputies drove him there the next night.